Value of Antiques

 • Online auctions like Ebay, etc.

-Buying venues of high end antiques
+Buying venues of medium and high end antiques

-• Auctions (on location, online*)
+• Auctions (on offline or online*)

 • Antique shops